Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 © Jan Sørup

-For example, at 24 mm at f/2.8, I need to get much closer to my subject in order to get at shallow DoF, than I need to at 150 mm at the same F-stop.
+This is a simplified explanation because the DoF also depends on the focal length of your lens and your proximity to your subject.
+For example, at 24 mm at f/2.8, you must get closer to my subject to achieve a shallower DoF than at 150 mm at the same F-stop.

 How the diaphragm of a camera lens affects the bokeh

 The number of blades varies from lens to lens.
 On cheaper lenses, it is common to find 5 or 6 blades.
-On professional camera lenses, it is common to find 9 blades.
+On professional camera lenses, it is common to find nine blades.
 But I’ve seen lenses with both 14 and 17 blades!

 What is bokeh?

 Bokeh balls in the background.
-Screengrab from a low light test I did in Copenhagen a while back © Jan Sørup
+Screengrab from a low light test I did in Copenhagen a while back © Jan Sørup.

 Bokeh is a name for how a lens aesthetically renders the out-of-focus parts of an image.